-6. Cash and Bank Balances
+4. Cash and Bank Balances

-The statement of financial position reflects cash and bank balance of Kshs.1,478,079.
-However, the balance differs with the bank reconciliation statement balance of Kshs.1,294,181 as at 30 June, 2021 resulting to unexplained variance of Kshs.183,898.
-In addition, Management has not properly disclosed cash and bank balances as per the PSASB template which requires provisions of short appropriate explanations on cash at bank and cash in hand.
-Further, authenticated certificates of bank balance in support of the bank balance and call deposit accounts of Kshs.1,475,768 and Kshs.2,311 were not provided for audit review.
+The statement of financial position and as disclosed in Note 21 to the financial statements reflects cash and bank balance of Kshs.2,163,917.
+However, the adjusted cash book reflects a balance of Kshs.2,092,670 resulting to unreconciled variance of Kshs.71,247.
+Further, Management has not properly disclosed cash and bank balances as per the PSASB template which requires provisions of short appropriate explanations on cash at bank and cash in hand.
+Further, authenticated certificates of bank balance in support of the bank balance were not provided for audit review.

-In the circumstances, the accuracy and fair statement of the bank balance of Kshs.1,478,079 could be confirmed.
+In the circumstances, the accuracy and fair statement of the bank balance of Kshs.2,163,917 could be confirmed.